yuvi90/dsa/Algorithms/Algos_in_JS/Recursion/06_recursion_patterns.md

    - Forming solution by including or excluding choices (Multiple Recursion) eg. Subsequence Problem
    - Forming solution from Two Recursive Call (Multiple Recursion) eg. Fibonacci
    - Backtracking (Exploring All Choices and Find Valid Ones)
+5. Recursion takes stack space

 # Handle Return Values Effectively

 #### `No return value in base case` : Exploring all recursive cases and add results to other data structure or prints.

+It is also a parameterized recursion.

 `Example 1`